akvarius/Dcy-Backup/README.md

 # Dcy-Backup
 This is a temporary placehoder for DucyBackup<br>
-A wrapper for Duplicacy ny @gchen - https://github.com/gilbertchen/duplicacy<br>
+A wrapper for @gchen's backup software Duplicacy - https://github.com/gilbertchen/duplicacy<br>
 <br>